nguyenjpus/linux/_posts/2025-09/2025-09-25-Mastering-Linux+-Multiple-Choices-Q1-bootloader-recovery-practice.markdown

 - Partitioning: GPT/UEFI (modern, not MBR), with LVM on root (Logical Volume `/dev/mapper/ubuntu--vg-ubuntu--lv`, UUID `97788617-ae17-4940-ab7d-d488fffba8ab`, ext4).
 - Bootloader: GRUB2 in EFI System Partition (`/dev/vda1`, mounted at `/boot/efi`).

-**Key Guidelines**:

-- Assume good intent; treat as adult learning for CompTIA Linux+ preparation.
-- Use analogies for memory retention and clarity.
-- Explain parameters/options for complex commands (e.g., `grub-install`).
-- Clean up to revert changes (use your UTM VM snapshot as worst-case backup).
-- Pro-tips and best practices added for data center value (e.g., automation, logging).
-- All commands run as root in `initramfs` (no `sudo` needed) or with `sudo` in normal system.

 **Analogies Used Throughout**:

 - **Bootloader**: Ignition switch in a car or doorknob on a house—if faulty, you can't start the car or enter the house.